'This is what I dreamt of' - Dryburgh on taking on big names

 "I think I am getting a little bit more used to it.
 Sometimes you have to look back and say 'you know, this is pretty cool, this is what I dreamt of all those years ago, playing with these girls'."

-Dryburgh, then ranked 199th in the world, carded a final-round 65 to finish on 20 under par and claim the Japan Classic last year.
+New Orleans-based Dryburgh, then ranked 199th in the world, carded a final-round 65 to finish on 20 under par and claim the Japan Classic last year.

 The benefits of her victory, achieved by beating home favourite Kana Nagai into second, are still being felt for the Scottish player.